hyginn/BCB420_GEO_GENE/README.md

 Each experiment (comparison) is considered to be a JSON object, with the parameters "geoSeries", "description", "controlSamples", and "experimentalSamples".
 The values for each parameter should be a string. "geoSeries" describes the GEO Series identifier. "description" should be a unique description or descriptor for the experiment. "controlSamples" defines the normal sample(s), and "experimentalSamples" defines the experimental sample(s).

+The JSON file is an array of experiments.

 Sample JSON input:
 ```
 [{